Benjamin Franklin Beacher Sr.

 47. Residence: on 10 Aug 1972 in Oradell, Bergen, NJ.
 7

-48. Cause of Death: 11 Feb 1985, Niceville: Twin Cities Hospital, Okaloosa, FL. cardiac arrest due to pericardial effusion due to metastatic carcinoma, pericardium.
+48. Cause of Death: 11 Feb 1985, Niceville: Twin Cities Hospital, Okaloosa, FL.
+Cardiac arrest due to pericardial effusion due to metastatic carcinoma, pericardium.
 Other conditions: adrenocarcinoma, stomach.

 Note: John was exposed to several risk factors for stomach cancer.
 He was a pipe smoker, which increases risk to stomach and lung cancer.
 Prior to and during the war, his occupation required him to work with DDT to kill mosquitos.
 The war effort included spraying DDT from bombers in India and Burma.
 DDT may also be a cause of John's cancer.
 During his career as an aerosol engineer, John worked daily in a laboratory with chemicals.